xak2000/nomad/website/source/docs/configuration/consul.html.md

 ---
 layout: "docs"
-page_title: "consul Stanza - Agent Configuration"
+page_title: "consul Block - Agent Configuration"
 sidebar_current: "docs-configuration-consul"
 description: |-
-  The "consul" stanza configures the Nomad agent's communication with Consul for service discovery and key-value integration.
+  The "consul" block configures the Nomad agent's communication with Consul for service discovery and key-value integration.
 When configured, tasks can register themselves with Consul, and the Nomad cluster can automatically bootstrap itself.
 ---

-# `consul` Stanza
+# `consul` Block

 <table class="table table-bordered table-striped">
   <tr>